 - 1/2 cup (100g) granulated sugar

-- 1 cup (240ml) buttermilk (no substitutions)
+- 1 cup (240ml) buttermilk, at room temperature*

-- 1/3 cup (80ml) vegetable oil (or canola; or melted coconut oil)
+- 1/3 cup (80ml) vegetable oil (or melted coconut oil)

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- 2 Tablespoons orange zest
+- 2 teaspoons orange zest

 - 1 cup (120g) confectioners’ sugar